-Japan’s Tokyo Game Show came to an end last week and during the event, Siliconera discussed with Square Enix Director, Tetsuya Nomura, the future of the Kingdom Hearts series.
-In the interview, there were small mentions of Kingdom Hearts 3’s steady progression and the trials thereof.
+Japan’s Tokyo Game Show came to an end last week, and during the event, Siliconera discussed with Square Enix Director, Tetsuya Nomura, the future of the Kingdom Hearts series.
+In the interview, there were small mentions of Kingdom Hearts 3’s steady progression and the trials thereof, as well as a potential remake/rerelease of Kingdom Hearts 3D.

 This would be the last remaining remake within the Kingdom Hearts franchise before Kingdom Hearts 3 arrives some time (hopefully) in 2015.
 If you’re a true Kingdom Hearts fan, chances are you’ve already purchased a 3DS just to play this game and you're psyched to play Kingdom Hearts 3!
 However, if you are new to the franchise or just happened to skip this one altogether, you’ll hopefully have the chance to play Dream Drop Distance in all its HD glory very soon!